-1. Trophic roles of Coccinellidae
+40 1.
+Trophic roles of Coccinellidae

-Entomophagous coccinellids are major consumers of prey, but are themselves prey for intraguild predators.
-The processes of finding food and avoiding predation ultimately shape many of the behaviors of lady beetles and the ecological services they provide.
-Our current knowledge of the dietary breadth of coccinellids is incomplete; it also arises from a variety of approaches and tools used to examine trophic linkages.
-Likewise, assessments of the strength and outcome of intraguild interactions among coccinellids and other natural enemies are imperfect, and can vary depending on the experimental or observational approaches that are employed.
+41 Entomophagous coccinellids are major consumers of prey, but are themselves prey for intraguild predators.
+The processes of finding food and avoiding predation ultimately shape 42 43 many of the behaviors of lady beetles and the ecological services they provide.
+Our current 44 knowledge of the dietary breadth of coccinellids is incomplete; it also arises from a variety of approaches and tools used to examine trophic linkages.
+Likewise, assessments of the strength 45 46 and outcome of intraguild interactions among coccinellids and other natural enemies are 47 imperfect, and can vary depending on the experimental or observational approaches that are 48 employed.

-Coccinellid feeding behavior is much more complex than the stereotype of the aphid-eating lady beetle would suggest.
-This is not to say that aphidophagous species are unimportant; their conservation and augmentation within cropland can help suppress aphid outbreaks (van Emden and Harrington, 2007; Lundgren, 2009b; Obrycki et al., 2009).
-But the family Coccinellidae evolved from coccidophagous ancestors, and much of the extant diversity in the family still specializes on this prey group (Giorgi et al., 2009; Hodek and Honěk, 2009).
-Certain clades have also come to specialize on aleyrodids (Hodek and Honěk, 2009), mites (Biddinger et al., 2009), fungi (Sutherland and Parrella, 2009), plant foliage (Hodek and Honěk, 1996; Giorgi et al., 2009), and even pollen (Hodek and Honěk, 1996).
-Alternative foods such as lepidopteran and coleopteran immatures (Evans, 2009) and non-prey foods (Lundgren, 2009a) are critical components of optimal diets in most coccinellids, and shape the natural histories of these and other predators (Lundgren, 2009b).
-As a group, coccinellids are extremely polyphagous; and it is increasingly apparent that species and individuals are in many instances quite polyphagous as well.
-The simple fact is that there is not a single species for which the entire dietary breadth is known.
+Coccinellid feeding behavior is much more complex than the stereotype of the aphid-49 eating lady beetle would suggest.
+This is not to say that aphidophagous species are unimportant; 50 51 their conservation and augmentation within cropland can help suppress aphid outbreaks (van Emden and Harrington, 2007; Lundgren, 2009b; Obrycki et al. 2009, this issue).
+But the family 52 53 Coccinellidae evolved from coccidophagous ancestors, and much of the extant diversity in the 54 family still specializes on this prey group (Giorgi et al., 2009, this issue; Hodek and Honěk, 2009; this issue).
+Certain clades have also come to specialize on aleyrodids (Hodek and Honěk, 55 56 2009, this issue), mites (Biddinger et al., 2009, this issue), fungi (Sutherland and Parrella, 2009, this issue), plant foliage (Hodek and Honěk, 1996; Giorgi et al., 2009, this issue), and even 57 58 pollen (Hodek and Honěk, 1996).
+Alternative foods such as lepidopteran and coleopteran 59 immatures (Evans, 2009, this issue) and non-prey foods (Lundgren, 2009a, this issue) are critical 60 components of optimal diets in most coccinellids, and shape the natural histories of these and 61 other predators (Lundgren 2009b).
+As a group, coccinellids are extremely polyphagous; and it is 62 increasingly apparent that species and individuals are in many instances quite polyphagous as well.
+The simple fact is that there isn't a single species for which the entire dietary breadth isknown.